 I tried to reason out a bigoted stance…

 I was having breakfast at a local bakery one morning recently with my cousins, who were visiting from out of town.
 Shortly after we got our breakfasts and settled in with our coffee to enjoy the view of the lake and mountains, two women walked in.
 They were obviously in a relationship, and it looked to me to be a very happy and loving relationship as they laughed and joked with each other at the cash register.
-Nobody took much notice of them, and that’s a good
+Nobody took much notice of them, and that is a good

 thing.
 Normally, I wouldn’t have either, but for some reason I did notice this couple in particular.
-I’m grateful to live in a community that is largely becoming more accepting of same-sex couples, and they were just another couple out for breakfast on an uncharacteristically rainy July day.
+I am grateful to live in a community that is largely becoming more accepting of same-sex couples, and they were just another couple out for breakfast on an uncharacteristically rainy July day.
 Continue reading

-LBGT sexuality and Christian Science
+LGBTQ+ sexuality and Christian Science

 A Statement From the Principia Board of Trustees